From project site to research hub

 A site built around one project instead of the lab behind it

-The original site was built around the Censored Planet Observatory, the lab’s flagship censorship measurement platform.
 Over time the lab launched additional initiatives, including VPNAnalyzer and the Internet Splintering Project, each with its own site.

 Despite this growth, the structure of the main site continued to center the Observatory.
 As a result, the lab’s broader research ecosystem was difficult to understand without prior familiarity with its internal projects.